+Known for beautiful brownstone buildings, wide avenues and neighboring Prospect Park, Park Slope is mostly a residential neighborhood – especially in its eastern, park-adjacent portion.
 You will also find any small bookstores, coffee shops and restaurants here, particularly along Seventh and Fifth Avenues.
 Fourth Avenue, where most new residential development occurs (mostly in the form of multistory buildings), has relatively heavy car traffic; it's also a major truck route.

+As a rule of thumb, the closer to Prospect Park, the more expensive apartments get.
+Rent-stabilized apartments are still relatively common (and rents on otherwise comparable apartments can sometimes be drastically different).
 In 2003 the city rezoned 110 blocks, protecting the neighborhood's low-rise brownstones but also allowing for buildings of up to 12 stories high in the Park Slope section of Fourth Avenue.
 Most new developments are happening in this area, which had previously been "home" only to auto repair shops and similar establishments.

-See all Park Slope Rental Apartment Buildings (126 buildings)
+See all Park Slope Rental Apartment Buildings (138 buildings)

-See all Park Slope No-Fee Rental Apartments (12 total)
+See all Park Slope No-Fee Rental Apartments (6 total)

 See all Park Slope Condo Apartment Buildings (7 buildings)

-See our list of Park Slope Co-op Apartment Buildings (23 buildings)
+See our list of Park Slope Co-op Apartment Buildings (24 buildings)

 Through the 1950s, as the middle class was heading for the suburbs, previously prestigious Park Slope was deteriorating.
 It gradually became a poorer, working-class, predominantly Italian and Irish neighborhood.
 In the late 1970's, buildings around Fifth Avenue were routinely abandoned.
 This, however, was also when first seeds of revitalization were sewn: resident families and a community of newly settled feminists (including many lesbians) began renovating abandoned brownstone buildings.